Stakeholder alignment stacking plan

 Divergent expectations

-• Faced with this, the space planner does their best to translate these constraints onto a plan… but without adapted tools or collaborative methods, this quickly becomes a ping-pong game.
+Caught between these conflicting expectations, the space planner does their best to translate constraints into a plan… but without the right tooling or collaborative method, it quickly becomes a game of back and forth.

-Traditionally, creating the stacking plan follows a sequential method: the space planner collects everyone's needs, produces a version of the plan, which is then shared with all stakeholders.
-This is followed by comments, objections, sometimes contradictory modification requests… and the process starts over.
-Two weeks later, a new version is produced, often already obsolete or still unsatisfactory.
+raditionally, stacking is built through a sequential process: the space planner gathers needs, prepares a plan, then shares it with stakeholders.
+Comments follow, along with objections, contradictory requests and demands for adjustments… and the cycle starts again.
+Two weeks later, a new version is produced often already outdated or still unsatisfactory.

-• Gap between plan and reality: due to lack of shared understanding, the plan validated on paper doesn't always work on the ground.
+Finally, a gap between the plan and reality without a shared understanding, the plan validated on paper does not always work on site.

-• Result: time is lost, engagement is lost, and sometimes even trust in the process.
+The result: lost time, reduced engagement and sometimes even a loss of trust in the process.

 Stackfit: a tool to align quickly, collectively, and transparently